 Access: 41 Adams Dam Road, Wilmington.

 Best for: Non-bikers who want to get out of the city and need gear

 Why: Bellevue has free two-hour bike rentals at a first-come, first-serve basis from 8 a.m. to 3 p.m.
 The bikes are available at the park office, which is located at 800 Carr Road.
-Trails range from easy to difficult.
+The difficulty level varies.